-Dan has a Master of Science Degree in Media Communications from Florida State University.
+Dan serves as Board President and has a Master of Science Degree in Media Communications from Florida State University.
 He is the owner of Dogwood Video Productions specializing in producing training and promotional video's for corporate clients as well as nonprofits.
 He has produced promotional videos for Mission to the World, Campus Crusade for Christ, Action International, Africa Christian Training Institute, and the Nairobi Institute of Seminary Training.
 Dan has been an Instructor at the Art Institute of Seattle for the past 16 years.
 He first went to Uganda in 1990 on a short-term mission trip and hasn't stopped going.
 He is presently working with Dr. Kefa Sempangi on a screenplay adaptation of his book, “A Distant Grief.”
 Dan and his wife Kim have been married for over 30 years and have three daughters.

 Thomas Hahn - Retired DuPont Engineer